SAP-samples/teched2025-AD165/exercises/ex2/README.md

 </p>

 > [!NOTE]
-> Ofcourse, this is not the end-state - The data is not shown correctly since the UI field mapping is missing the card UI will be fixed in the next step when you will bind the attributes of the fetched data to the UI properties of the list row.
+> Of course, this is not the end-state - The data is not shown correctly since the UI field mapping is missing the card UI will be fixed in the next step when you will bind the attributes of the fetched data to the UI properties of the list row.

 #### Let us understand what changes were made and why